 Most children are calm, comfortable and confident in our office.
 However, sometimes a child may feel anxious before or during treatment.
 Your child may need more support than a gentle, caring manner to feel comfortable.
 Nitrous oxide, sometimes called laughing gas, is a safe and effective method used to calm a child’s fear of the dental visit and enhance effective communication.
 Additionally, it works well for children whose gag reflex interferes with pediatric dental treatment.
 Dr. Rice and Dr. Hall typically recommend nitrous oxide for children up to age 10.
 It is used on older children and adults as well, depending on the circumstance or if requested.
 Please read the information below regarding pediatric analgesia.

 If it has been recommended that nitrous oxide be used during your child’s next visit, we recommend that the child eats within 2 hours prior to the appointment and that it be a light meal.
 Clear fluids, such as water or apple juice is preferable prior to the appointment.
 Nitrous oxide can cause mild nausea and vomiting, but this effect is uncommon.
 Your child will be monitored at all times by the assistant or dentist for any signs of this occurring.

-Our kid-friendly dentists are committed to caring for children for the duration of their lives, into adulthood.
+Our kid-friendly pediatric dentists in Portland are committed to caring for children for the duration of their lives, into adulthood.
 As a family dentistry office, we care for all ages and all members of a family.
 We focus on preventative care, helping children understand the importance of daily oral hygiene.